Mechazawa/REDBetter-crawler/README.markdown

 automatically.

-Furthermore, you need several external programs: mktorrent, flac, lame, oggenc, ffmpeg, and neroAacEnc.
+Furthermore, you need several external programs: mktorrent, flac, lame, sox, and neroAacEnc.
 The method of installing these programs varies depending on your operating system, but if you're using something like Ubuntu you can do this:

-    # aptitude install mktorrent flac lame vorbis-tools ffmpeg
+    # aptitude install mktorrent flac lame sox

 For neroAacEnc, you need to download the encoder from [nero](http://www.nero.com/eng/downloads-nerodigital-nero-aac-codec.php),